 JIAS in Schools

-Johansen IAS can also be used with groups of children in school listening to standard Johansen IAS CDs where it is known as Johansen Alpha and Johansen Beta.
-As CDs are not usually individually customized for children under the age of 5 or 6, the Johansen programme lends itself to use with children in Nursery or Reception/ Primary One but can also be used very effectively with older children.
+Johansen IAS can also be used with groups of children in school listening to standard Johansen IAS recordings where it is known as Johansen Alpha and Johansen Beta.
+As recordings are not usually individually customized for children under the age of 5 or 6, the Johansen programme lends itself to use with children in Nursery or Reception/ Primary One but can also be used very effectively with older children.

 Johansen Alpha and Johansen Beta are Entry Level programmes of the Johansen Individualised Auditory Stimulation programme.
 These programmes are designed for use with groups of students in Primary and Secondary Schools and centres.
 Johansen Alpha is suitable for young (aged 4 to 8) or developmentally immature children while Johansen Beta is suitable for older students.